cardano-foundation/developer-portal/docs/integrate-cardano/multi-witness-transactions-cli.md

 :::tip Success!

 He can see that the transaction has one output to his wallet.
-No other outputs, hence you must have spent all of your `tADA`.
+No other outputs, hence you must have spent all of your `tAda`.

 :::